olvaffe/olv-notes/coding/misc/gitlab-ci.md

   - `after_script` Override a set of commands that are executed after job.
   - `allow_failure` Allow job to fail.
 A failed job does not cause the pipeline to fail.
   - `artifacts` List of files and directories to attach to a job on success.
+    - artifacts are available for downloads in the ui
+    - artifacts are automatically copied to jobs in later stages,
+      - each job can customize what to copy with `dependencies`
   - `before_script` Override a set of commands that are executed before job.
   - `cache` List of files that should be cached between subsequent runs.
   - `coverage` Code coverage settings for a given job.
   - `dast_configuration` Use configuration from DAST profiles on a job level.
   - `dependencies` Restrict which artifacts are passed to a specific job by providing a list of jobs to fetch artifacts from.
+    - default to all jobs in earlier stages
   - `environment` Name of an environment to which the job deploys.
   - `extends` Configuration entries that this job inherits from.
   - `identity` Authenticate with third party services using identity federation.